rikkyagung/todo-reactJS/README.md

 ![preview-image.](/src/assets/img/website-preview.png "Preview Image.")

-This application displays all the activities made.
-It also displays ongoing and completed activities.
-Activities in this application can also be updated and deleted as desired.
+This application shows every action taken.
+It also shows ongoing and completed activities.
+Activities in this application can also be updated and deleted as needed.

 ### Built With